-Contract Documents $(A/E)^{36}$: The Contract (HECO-3, HECO-3.1, HECO-3.1a, HECO-3.2, or HECO-3.3) and any documents expressly incorporated therein.
+Contract Documents $(A/E)^{36}$ : The Contract (HECO-3, HECO-3.1, HECO-3.1a, HECO-3.2, or HECO-3.3) and any documents expressly incorporated therein.

-Contract Documents (CM/Construction)37: The Contract (i.e. HECO-9) and any documents expressly incorporated therein.
+Contract Documents (CM/Construction): The Contract (i.e. HECO-9) and any documents expressly incorporated therein.
 Such incorporated documents customarily include the Proposal/Bid submitted by the Offeror, the General Conditions of the Construction Contract (i.e. CO-7 as modified by the HECO-7), any Supplemental General Conditions, any Special Conditions, the Plans and Specifications, and all modifications, including Addenda/ Amendments and subsequent Change Orders.

-Contract General Conditions38: The General Conditions of the D/B Contract, HECO-7DB are for use with D/B documents.
+Contract General Conditions: The General Conditions of the D/B Contract, HECO-7DB are for use with D/B documents, and the General Conditions of the Construction Contract with CM Agency, HECO-7CM are to be used in CM Agency Contract Documents.
 The General Conditions of the Construction Contract, HECO-7, latest edition are for use with Design, Bid, Build documents and all other contract options.